The Division 2 Warlords of New York hands-on: The chase is on for rogue agents

-It’s going to take players back to New York City, the center of the outbreak of the bio-engineered pandemic (yes, it seems all too real of a scenario right now) where the original events of The Division took place.
-The Divison 2 took players to Washington, D.C., where agents of The Division, a secret military organization tasked with rescuing the government in an emergency, gathered to save the nation’s capital.
+It’s going to take players back to New York City, the center of the outbreak of the bio-engineered pandemic (yes, it seems all too real of a scenario right now) where the original game’s events took place.
+The Divison 2 took players to Washington, D.C., where agents of The Division (a secret military organization tasked with rescuing the government in an emergency) gathered to save the nation’s capital.

-But while that was happening, the villain of the first game, Aaron Keener, began taking over Lower Manhattan. he teamed up with other rogue agents and divided the city into separate sectors.
+But while this was happening, the villain of the first game, Aaron Keener, began taking over Lower Manhattan.
+He teamed up with other rogue agents and divided the city into separate sectors.
 You have to go on a manhunt, clearing each sector as a one-person army.

 Starting Wednesday, Year 1 players will be able to play Episode 3 of The Division 2.
 In this episode, you go to Coney Island to hunt down a scientist with clues to the pandemic.
 He has been captured by Keener, and is being held in the one-time amusement park.
 For other players, the episode debuts on February 19.
 After that, on March 3, players can buy the $30 expansion for the Xbox One, PlayStation 4, and PC — or get it on Ubisoft’s Uplay+ subscription service.
 Later in March, it will debut on Google’s Stadia cloud-gaming service.